Mitesh2427/ATLAS/README.md

 │ └── index.html # Frontend interface
 └── static/ # CSS, JS, media files

-🧠 How It Works
+## 🧠 How It Works

-Fatigue Detection
+### Fatigue Detection
 Captures video using OpenCV and Mediapipe to detect blinks, yawns, and face-touching behavior.
 Computes fatigue scores and raises alerts.

-Runway Allocation
+### Runway Allocation
 Prioritizes flights based on emergency status, fuel level, and aircraft size.
 Visualizes landing sequences using Matplotlib animations.

-Communication Monitoring
+### Communication Monitoring
 Records or ingests pilot and ATC audio.
 Transcribes speech to text using Whisper.
 Analyzes instructions and potential misunderstandings.

-WebSocket Notifications
+### WebSocket Notifications
 Sends real-time alerts to connected clients.

-✨ Future Enhancements
+---

-Cloud deployment and scaling
+## ✨ Future Enhancements

-Multi-user authentication
+- Cloud deployment and scaling

-Integration with live radar feeds
+- Multi-user authentication

-Advanced NLP for richer communication analysis
+- Integration with live radar feeds

-Real-time weather data integration
+- Advanced NLP for richer communication analysis

-📄 License
+- Real-time weather data integration

-This project is licensed under the MIT License.
+---

-🙏 Acknowledgments
+## 🙏 Acknowledgments

 Special thanks to the open-source community and libraries that made this project possible.